astier/model-free-episodic-control/README.md

 to this:
 > QEC_TABLE_PATH = ''

 It might also be advisable to turn off the display so the training will be faster.
-Just change the variable *DISPLAY_SCREEN* from this:
+Just set the variable *DISPLAY_SCREEN* to *False*:
-> DISPLAY_SCREEN = True

-to this:
 > DISPLAY_SCREEN = False

 That's it.
 Now you can track the agent's performance which will be printed regularly in the terminal.
 Remember the agent is saved to the hard-disk after every epoch and will be called something like *qec_num.pkl*.
 When you cancel the training before its finished you can continue later on by loading your trained agent back into memory.
 Just change the variable *QEC_TABLE_PATH* from this: